paularmstrong/onerepo/docs/src/content/docs/api/index.md

 **Default:** `{}`

 Enable commands from installed dependencies.
-Similar to running `npx <command>`, but pulled into the oneRepo CLI and able to be limited by workspace.
+Similar to running `npx <command>`, but pulled into the oneRepo CLI and able to be limited by Workspace.
 Passthrough commands _must_ have helpful descriptions.

 ```ts title="onerepo.config.ts"
 export default {